 • Valid U.S. Driver's License

-A criminal history and background check of each Hands of Hope Intern will be completed prior to placement with the agency.
+A criminal history and background check of each Hands of Hope House Parent will be completed prior to placement with the agency.

 • To care for the children placed in your home